Skip to Content

 Feeding multiple snakes together can be dangerous because of competition for food, which could lead to aggression.
 To prevent this, provide different areas where each snake can feed without interference from the other(s).

+Providing the right environment, such as a 20-gallon long tank with a temperature gradient and optimal snake housing conditions, can also help reduce stress on the animals.
 Keeping your enclosure clean and ensuring proper tank size will also help reduce stress on the animals.

 Lastly, it’s best to get vet advice prior to housing different species/sexes together as an expert opinion may be necessary when deciding how many snakes should share one space safely.